Admissions and Finances

 Costs of Attendance

-All financial aid is distributed by individual departments.
-Graduate students should contact their departments for information concerning aid disbursement or the availability of funds.
-Students are required to fill out a new FAFSA form every year if they wish to continue receiving financial aid.
+Graduate students should contact their departments for information concerning funding support availability.
+Information for the Whiting School can be found here as well: https://engineering.jhu.edu/graduate-studies/graduate-financial-aid/.
+Students who are seeking federal financial aid are required to fill out a new FAFSA form every year if they wish to continue receiving financial aid.
 For more information on student loans and work-study opportunities, go to the Student Financial Services website (http://www.jhu.edu/finaid/grads.html) or visit their office in Garland Hall.

 Johns Hopkins is a community committed to sharing values of diversity and inclusion in order to achieve and sustain excellence.
 We firmly believe that we can best promote excellence by recruiting and retaining a diverse group of students, faculty and staff and by creating a climate of respect that is supportive of their success.
 This climate for diversity, inclusion and excellence is critical to attaining the best research, scholarship, teaching, health care and other strategic goals of the Health System and the University.
 Taken together these values are recognized and supported fully by the Johns Hopkins Institutions leadership at all levels.
 Further, we recognize that the responsibility for excellence, diversity and inclusion lies with all of us at the Institutions: leadership, administration, faculty, staff and students.